dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The mansion was built in 1604 for John Lloyd (or Llwyd in Welsh) as a home and shop area at the bottom.
 ![](../1shropshire/assets/images/history/2019-06-01_14_45_04_DSC_4508_DxO.jpg)

-# Header: 1485 AD
+# Header: The Tudor Age - 1485 AD

 Start of the Tudor Age (and end of the Middle Ages / Medieval England)

-# Header: c.
+# Header: The English Renaissance - c.
 1500 AD

 Start of the English Renaissance

-# Header: 16th Century AD
+# Header: English Reformation - 16th Century AD

-English Reformation

 During the 16th Century the turbulence in the Marches was gradually suppressed and ended in 1536 with the statute incorporating Wales and England.
 The lands of the Marcher lordships were brought under the jurisdiction of the county authorities.

+## Header: Church of England - 1534 AD

+The Church of England is established.

-# Header: 1536 AD - 1541 AD
+# Header: Dissolution of the Monasteries - 1536 AD to 1541 AD

-Dissolution of the Monasteries.

 Large areas of land came into new hands.
 Schools were built to replace the educational function previously provided by the monasteries.
 And many of Shropshire's most distinguished country houses were built in the late 16th Century and early 17th Century.